Gift of Literacy

 • Introducing them to a college campus: The event is held at Lake Tahoe Community College, where the students get a glimpse of college life.

-This year's Gift of Literacy was held on Friday, May 19.
-First graders from South Lake Tahoe came to LTCC's campus to receive a free book and book bag, they met the LTCC Coyote and LTCC President Jeff DeFranco, and author Leah Vis.
+This year's Gift of Literacy will be held on Friday, May 30, 2025.
+First graders from South Lake Tahoe will came to LTCC's campus to receive a free book and book bag, meet the LTCC Coyote and LTCC President Jeff DeFranco, and guest author Nicholis Solis!

 Volunteers Needed